 The only downside to this tap is that it’s not safe to leave in a room alone, seeing as there’s flame involved.
 Otherwise, it’s pretty effective.

 You can find a lot of zappers online and in stores.
-The TBI Pro, for example, is one of the best zappers on the market for both outdoor and indoor use.
+The TBI Pro, for example, is one of the best gnat trap on the market for both outdoor and indoor use.
 These things can catch gnats, flies, and pests without much effort.

 No one in their right mind would use expensive wine to lure away gnats.
 Instead, they use the expired wine that already turned into vinegar.
-When it’s no longer useful for you, you can use it to make a gnat trap.
+When it’s no longer useful for you, you can use it to make a gnat trap for pest control.

 You can use it in the same way you did with the apple cider vinegar: a bowl trap.
 When mixing it, add the wine to a small bowl and drop some dish soap.
 Then, you’re done with the trap.
 Place it anywhere in your house, preferably areas with the most gnats.